Skokoo/Firere/README.md

                 int LASTED = spell;
                 fire[DEST] = over; </pre>

 **why is their light dimmed when they got there?
-And they gone out of nowhere?**
+And they are gone out of nowhere?**
 <pre>_"gugu += (HMM > 0) ? chars[min((int) chars.size()-1, HMM/3)] : ' ';"_
 And
 int LASTED = spell;